timpending/comp-sci-curriculum/Unit-1/04-recursion.md

 ## Recursive Problem Set

-Make all of the tests pass in Unit-1/Exercises.

-### Further challenges

-Write both an iterative and recursive solution to each problem:
+First, practice a bit with the following challenges:

 1. Define a recursive function that takes an argument n and prints the lyrics to 99 bottles of beer on the wall, starting with that number `n`
-2. Define a recursive function that takes an argument n and returns the fibonacci value of that position.
+1. Define a recursive function that takes an argument n and returns the fibonacci value of that position.
 The fibonacci sequence is 0, 1, 1, 2, 3, 5, 8, 13, 21...
 So fib(5) should return 5 and fib(6) should return 8.
-3. Define a recursive function that returns true if a string is a palindrome and false otherwise.
+1. Define a recursive function that returns true if a string is a palindrome and false otherwise.
-4. Get the JSON data from this Reddit post using an http request: `http://www.reddit.com/r/aww/comments/zzg3k/my_local_humane_society_posts_pictures_of_new/.json`.
+1. Get the JSON data from this Reddit post using an http request: `http://www.reddit.com/r/aww/comments/zzg3k/my_local_humane_society_posts_pictures_of_new/.json`.
 Write code to print out the text of each comment in your terminal.
 Write code that counts the number of comments, as well.

+Then make all of the tests pass in [Exercises/src/recursive-iteration.js](../Exercises/src/recursive-iteration.js).

+> If you like, you can write an iterative solution to the problem first, then write the recursive solution.

-For further practice, also do:
+For further practice you can also do:

 [https://github.com/gSchool/js-hof-filter-map-reduce](https://github.com/gSchool/js-hof-filter-map-reduce)

-#### Bonus challenges
+#### Stretch goals

 1. Convert Roman Numerals to Integers
 1. [Recursion exercises](https://roman01la.github.io/recursion-exercises/)